Physical unknowables: Rise and fall of determinism

 We ought then to regard the present state of the universe as the effect of its anterior state and as the cause of the one which is to follow.
-Given for one instant an intelligence which could comprehend all the forces by which nature is animated and the respective situation of the beings who compose it an intelligence sufficiently vast to submit these data to analysis it would embrace in the same formula the movements of the greatest bodies of the universe and those of the lightest atom; for it, nothing would be uncertain and the future, as the past, would be present to its eyes.'' } \end{quote} The invention of (analytic) functions reflects this paradigm quite nicely: some dispersionless ``point coordinate''~\cite{hertz-94} $x(t)$ of infinite precision serves as the representation of a physical state as a (unique) function of physical time $t$.
+Given for one instant an intelligence which could comprehend all the forces by which nature is animated and the respective situation of the beings who compose it an intelligence sufficiently vast to submit these data to analysis it would embrace in the same formula the movements of the greatest bodies of the universe and those of the lightest atom; for it, nothing would be uncertain and the future, as the past, would be present to its eyes. } \end{quote} The invention of (analytic) functions reflects this paradigm quite nicely: some dispersionless point coordinate $x(t)$ of infinite precision serves as the representation \citep{hertz-94} of a physical state as a (unique) function of physical time~$t$.

-Indeed, the possibility to formulate theories {\it per se}; and in particular the applicability of formal, mathematical models, comes as a ``mind-boggling'' surprise and cannot be taken for granted; there appears to be what Wigner called an ``unreasonable effectiveness of mathematics in the natural sciences''~\cite{wigner}.
-Even today there is a ``Pythagorean consensus'' that there is no limit to dealing with physical entities in terms of mathematical formalism.
-So, as mathematics increasingly served as a proper representation of reality, algorithmics started to become a metaphor for physics.
+Indeed, the possibility to formulate theories {\it per se}, and in particular, the applicability of formal, mathematical models, comes as a mind-boggling surprise and cannot be taken for granted; there appears to be what \citet{wigner} called an ``unreasonable effectiveness of mathematics in the natural sciences.''
+Even today, there is a Pythagorean consensus that there is no limit to dealing with physical entities in terms of mathematical formalism.
+And, as mathematics increasingly served as a proper representation of reality, and computational deduction systems were increasingly introduced to delineate formalizable truth, algorithmics started to become a metaphor for physics.
+In algorithmic terms, nature computes, and can be (re)programmed to perform certain tasks.

-The natural sciences succeeded to prosper uninhibited by any sense of limits until about {\it fin de si\'ecle} around 1900.
-In parallel, the formalization of mathematics progressed in an equally uninhibited way.
-Hilbert demanded that nobody should ever expel mathematicians from the paradise created by Cantor's set theory, and posed a challenge~\cite{hilbert-1900e} to search for a consistent, finite system of formal axioms which would be able to render all mathematical and physical truth; just as quasi-finitistic ways to cope with infinitesimal calculus had been found.
+The natural sciences continued to be uninhibited by any sense of limits until about {\it fin-de-si\`ecle}, around 1900.
+In parallel, the formalization of mathematics progressed in an equally uninhibited way. \citet[170]{hilbert-26} argued that nobody should ever expel mathematicians from the paradise created by Cantor's set theory and posed a challenge \citep{hilbert-1900e} to search for a consistent, finite system of formal axioms which would be able to render all mathematical and physical truths; just like quasi-finitistic ways to cope with infinitesimal calculus had been found.